-Students have four hour-long English lessons a week and are expected to carry out independent study at home to enable them to prepare for their examinations.
+Throughout KS4, students have four hour-long English lessons a week and are expected to carry out independent study at home to enable them to prepare for their examinations.
 There is a focus on building and developing resilience and independence and we use the Library to provide opportunities for our students to build the repertoire of skills needed for independence.

 Students will sit all of their examinations at the end of Year 11 and have the opportunity to sit mock exams at Christmas and in March, to enable us to track progress and determine where any additional support may be required in the run up to the final exams.